The Lantern

 Scene analysis.
 The cheap LLM reads recent messages and derives an imaginative scene context—not what was literally said, but what the scene looks like.
 For story backgrounds, this happens automatically at checkpoints.
 For on-demand generation, the user’s prompt provides the starting point.

 Character resolution.
-Aurora’s physical descriptions and clothing records are consulted.
+Aurora’s physical descriptions and wardrobe are consulted.
 The cheap LLM determines what each character currently looks like, weighing narrative context above stored defaults.
 Pronouns ensure gender-accurate depictions.

 Prompt crafting.
 The cheap LLM assembles a provider-sized prompt from the scene context, character appearances, style trigger phrases, and prompting guidance specific to the target provider.
 Placeholder variables are resolved.